Above Cuevas de San Marcos

 Effort: The physical demand required to complete the walk, particularly the length, ascent/descent, and terrain underfoot.

-Strenuous: These are longer walks that require a higher level of fitness.
-They will include extended sections of continuous ascent, rough or broken paths and tracks, traverses with drop-offs, and distances requiring a moderate pace to ensure we complete the walk in daylight hours.
-Sections of the walk may require four points of contact and include short scrambles.
+Strenuous: You may find certain parts of the walk challenging.
+The route includes long sections of continuous ascent and rough or uneven paths and tracks.
+There could be traverses with drop-offs, and the distances involved will require a moderate pace to ensure we finish the walk before dark.
+Some sections may require using all four points of contact and will involve short scrambles.

-Mixing grades: A short time before you arrive for your holiday, I will send you a guide to the walks.
-In this, you may notice two grades, such as 'Easy/Moderate', are indicated.
-This grade shows that the majority of the walk is in the first category but will include short sections that fall into the second category.
+Mixing grades: Before your holiday, I will send you a guide to the walks.
+In this guide, you will notice that the walks are graded, and some have a mixed grade, such as 'Easy/Moderate.'
+This grading indicates that most of the walk falls into the first category, but there are short sections that may be classified in the second category.

 Clear as mud?
 Please let me know if you have any questions about a particular walk.
-I will endeavour to provide additional information to help you decide.
+I will provide additional information to help you decide.